h0ethan04/interpreter/README.md

 `MULT X Y`

-Multiplication can be performed between any of the following combinations:
+Multiplication can be performed between any of the following combinations of types:

 int * int; int * double; double * int; double * double